purpleteam-labs/purpleteam-lambda/README.md

 <br>

-Once you have cloned, installed and configured the lambda functions, head back to the [local setup](https://doc.purpleteam-labs.com/local/local-setup.html) documentation to continue setting up the other purpleteam components.
+Once you have worked through the above steps, head back to the [local setup](https://purpleteam-labs.com/doc/local/set-up/) documentation to continue setting up the other _PurpleTeam_ components.